 - become aware of similarities and differences between themselves and others, and use their senses to explore, investigate and describe their environments; and

 - express themselves through poetry, songs and drama.

 Kindergarten Programs of Choice

-- Each year, hundreds of parents enroll their children in one of the eight district schools that offer motivational English Kindergarten programs which promote growth and excellence.
+- Each year, hundreds of parents enroll their children in one of our motivational English Kindergarten programs which promote growth and excellence.

-- Others opt for the French Immersion Kindergarten programs offered in "dual track" settings at two district schools, where, in an environment that reflects the richness of our Canadian heritage, children grow together to become the best that they can be.
+- Others opt for the French Immersion Kindergarten programs, where, in an environment that reflects the richness of our Canadian heritage, children grow together to become the best that they can be.

-- Some choose Logos, a Christian alternative program, offered in a "triple track" setting where the teaching of knowledge, skills and attitudes is done within a Christian context.
+- Some choose Logos, a Christian alternative program, where the teaching of knowledge, skills and attitudes is done within a Christian context.